An Ayurvedic View on Stress

 5 tips to manage stress with the help of Ayurveda in your daily lives:

 - Me time: Even when you feel that you have no time, give yourself some time out.
 Create this space as you see fit (mediation, sport, sleep etc).
 So your recreations, fun activity, rest, or down time becomes medicinal and will make you feel so fresh and enlivened.

-- Mindful exercise: Ayurveda supports the self-care principle of not over-exercising, so to use up only half of our total individual energy, and conserve the rest.
+- Mindful exercise: Ayurveda supports the self-care principle of not over-exercising.
+So use up only half of your total individual energy, and conserve the rest.
 Try to do low impact enjoyable form of exercise.
-A 20 minutes morning walk, for example, can put you in touch with yourselves and the environment, which also helps reset mental rhythmic pattern.
+A 20 minutes morning walk, for example, can put you in touch with yourselves and the environment.
+This helps reset mental rhythmic pattern.